 Which sights are included on the tour?

 Sounding good so far?
 Ok, let’s have a look at some of the key spots you’ll be visiting on this two-hour walking tour.

-Built in 1438, this eye-catching fountain was originally built as a water source for the city and is still a great place to fill up your water bottle with its crystal-clear H20.
+Built in 1438, this eye-catching fountain is one of the city’s original sources of water.
+To this day, it makes for a great place to fill up your bottle with some refreshing H20.
 It’s also a prime spot for people watching and the starting point for your tour.

 Be sure to look out for a representative from Dubrovnik Walking Tours, who’ll be waiting for the group with a big red umbrella.

 “Fun fact: During filming seasons, the city’s flag would be taken down.
 Gone was Saint Blaise, patron Saint of Dubrovnik, and in his place flew the banner of the House of Lannister!”

 Once one of the city’s main protection points, the Pile Gate today is one of the main entrances to the walled city.
 Its impressive wooden drawbridge still remains, and draws attention to its former role.